 However, if no proper treatment is administered, complications may develop.

-- Chronic Lyme arthritis - over 50% of untreated patients may start having recurrent bouts of arthritis, with severe joint swelling, especially of the large joints, such as the knees, according to a study published in Annals of Internal Medicine.
+- Arthritis - around 25 percent of untreated patients will have recurrent bouts of arthritis with severe joint swelling, especially of the large joints.

 - Tingling and/or numbness in the hands or feet.

 Diagnosing Lyme disease

 Ideally, treatment should occur as soon as the EM rash appears.
 Even if there is no rash, the American Lyme Disease Foundation (ALDF) say that early stage Lyme disease diagnosis should be made on the basis of symptoms and evidence of a tick bite, and not blood tests.